Mental health exam ordered for supermarket shooting suspect

 Investigators have not released a possible motive for the attack.

-District Attorney Michael Dougherty said the victims and their families were frustrated that the original evidentiary was delayed with short notice.
-He was glad that Bakke set a next hearing so soon but noted that he did not expect the complicated case to be resolved until about two years after the shooting.
+District Attorney Michael Dougherty said the victims and their families were frustrated that the original evidentiary hearing was delayed with short notice.
+He was glad that Bakke set another such hearing so soon but noted that he did not expect the complicated case to be resolved until about two years after the shooting.

 “We’ll just continue to work through each obstacle on this journey,” said Dougherty after the hearing, joined by two relatives of slain store manager Rikki Olds who declined to comment.